My Little Pony (TV series)

 My Little Pony is an American animated series produced by Sunbow Productions and Marvel Productions and animated by Toei Animation and AKOM based on the My Little Pony toys released by Hasbro.
 The series featured as the first segment of a program called My Little Pony 'n Friends.
 The second segment would be an unrelated cartoon based on another Hasbro franchise – including The Glo Friends, MoonDreamers and the Potato Head Kids.
-The series debuted on September 15, 1986, nearly three months after the release of My Little Pony: The Movie (which had introduced the Paradise Estate and many of the series' main characters), and ended on September 25, 1987.
+The series debuted on September 15, 1986, three months after the release of My Little Pony: The Movie (which had introduced the Paradise Estate and many of the series' main characters), and ended on September 25, 1987.
 Two previous television specials were edited into segments of My Little Pony 'n Friends: Rescue at Midnight Castle and Escape from Catrina.
 The complete series of My Little Pony segments has been released on DVD in Regions 1 and 4.
 Other sections have been released on DVD such as "My Little Pony: The Glo Friends" as of 2023.